TrystanScottLambert/dog/README.md

 `dog` aims to be an alternative to cat for these kinds of files.

 # Installation

+## Downloading the binary
-Currently `dog` is only available on mac-os but will be made availble on linux soon.
+The binary for `dog` is only available on mac-os but will be made availble on linux soon.

 **Installing dog is very easy**
 ```